lagden/theAccordion/README.md

 ### selfUpdate

-When you append or prepend a content in container, itself will update size.
+When you append or prepend a content from container, it will update itself.

 ## Api